9 Maximization and minimization with Julia

 h (generic function with 1 method)

-Then to get A(b) we simply need to substitute h(b) into our formula for the area, A. However, instead of doing the substitution ourselves using algebra we let julia do it through composition of functions:
+Then to get A(b) we simply need to substitute h(b) into our formula for the area, A. However, instead of doing the substitution ourselves using algebra we let Julia do it through composition of functions:

 A(b) = A(b, h(b))